 Here’s a look at a few other common home-buying terms Texas consumers should know before diving in.

-Mortgage insurance: While many lenders don’t require a down payment of 20%, buyers who don’t make a down payment or make one that’s less than 20% will typically be required to pay private mortgage insurance until their loan-to-home value ratio gets to the same level as if they’d made a 20% down payment.
+Mortgage insurance: While a substantial down payment of 20% is often not required by many lenders, buyers who opt not to make a down payment or provide less than 20% will generally need to pay for private mortgage insurance.
+This expense continues until their loan-to-home value ratio aligns with that of a 20% down payment.

 Housing Market in Texas